ming71/CV_PaperDaily/README.md

 * A Preliminary Study on Data Augmentation of Deep Learning for Image Classification
 * Improved Regularization of Convolutional Neural Networks with Cutout
 * Data Augmentation by Pairing Samples for Images Classification
+* How much real data do we actually need: Analyzing object detection performance using synthetic and real data

 <hr />